 I live in Colorado where biking is a way of life.
 With the available access to trails and bike paths, it is quite common to see parents biking with their children.
-We also have an abundance of quality bike shops with helpful professionals available to answer all kinds of biking questions.
+We also have an abundance of quality bike shops with helpful professionals available to answer all kinds of biking questions and kids’ bike seat questions.

-I recommend the Thule Yepp Nexxt Maxi as the premier child bike seat.
+I recommend the Thule Yepp Maxi as the premier child bike seat.
 This top of the line option is designed to grow with your child.
-It is also safety focused and made to last.
-If you plan to bike frequently with your child for many years, invest in the Thule Yepp Nexxt Maxi.
+It is also safety-focused and made to last.
+If you plan to bike frequently with your child for many years, invest in the Thule Yepp Maxi Child Bike Seat.

-The Thule Yepp Nexxt Maxi is the best overall child bike seat.
-This seat is on the more expensive side, but it adds the benefit of working for your child until they are almost 50 pounds or six years old.
+The Thule Yepp Maxi Child Seat is the best overall child bike seat.
+This seat is on the more expensive side, but it adds the benefit of working for your child until they are almost 40 pounds or six years old.
 According to the manufacturer, this seat will work starting at nine months old, which means this is the only child bike seat you will ever need to buy.

-The Thule Yepp Nexxt Maxi is lightweight and comfortable for your child.
-This product has a padded seat for your child’s comfort.
-Safety is also key with a five-point harness and child-proof buckle.
+The Thule Yepp Maxi is lightweight and comfortable for your child.
+Safety is also key with a five-point harness and child-proof safety buckle.

 - Weight capacity of up to 48.5 pounds